 So wear your PPE (personal protective equipment) every time: no cheating, no excuses, and no short-cuts.
 No kidding.
 Take it from someone who's been through it, with cancer there are no second chances.
 You may have gotten a "do-over" on lots of things in life, but this is definitely not going to be one of them.
 For you, for your family, for anyone you care about, just wear it, okay?

 I'm retired from firefighting now and don't ever expect to don the uniform again, but I felt an obligation to write this article in an effort to make a believer out of at least one more firefighter out there.
 Cancer is a very real threat; it is a modern-day blight that will kill you just as dead as a backdraft or a building collapse would.
 It just takes longer, and it can hurt a lot more.
 Don't face devil without being armed with your PPE's, a healthy diet, good physical conditioning, and a clear mind.
 You can learn from past mistakes made by other people...like me.

-MARIO H. TREVIÑO has over 36 years in the fire service recently retired as chief of the Bellevue, WA, Fire Department.
+MARIO H. TREVIÑO has over 36 years in the fire service and recently retired as chief of the Bellevue, Wash., Fire Department.
 Mario served as chief of the San Francisco and Las Vegas Fire Departments and a deputy chief in Seattle.
-You can contact Mario by e-mail at: email@example.com.
+You can contact Mario by e-mail at: firstname.lastname@example.org.